PomBSV/M5_Peer_knowledge_transfer/README.md

 ```
 - Modularisation per types of outputs.
 Original package has just 3 calculation modules, the 9 other modules are functions.
 The 3 big modules contain code that could be separeted in different modules which could make the program more flexible, when errors appear.
-- Modularisation in the same package of activities related to data recording and
+- Modularisation in the same package of the data recording.
+- Use of input data from package delfin (population).

 ## Proposed flow